-From witnessing some of the world’s highest tides of Bay of Fundy in Nova Scotia to experiencing quintessential French influence in Quebec City, the bucolic countryside in Canada’s most charming wine country in Niagara —or the peaceful countryside between Ottawa and Montréal offering miles of uninterrupted cycling through farmland and small villages in between—Eastern Canada begs to be explored.
+From exploring two of the world’s most awe inspiring mountain destinations in the Canadian Rockies to witnessing some of the world’s highest tides of Bay of Fundy in Nova Scotia, to experiencing quintessential French influence in Quebec City, the bucolic countryside in Canada’s most charming wine country in Niagara —or the peaceful countryside between Ottawa and Montréal offering miles of uninterrupted cycling through farmland and small villages in between—Canada begs to be explored.

-Join us on our Canadian cycling trips in Nova Scotia, Québec, and Ontario.
-These cycling-friendly provinces provide scenic and historic points of interest as well as premier accommodations and local cuisine, with trips to the UNESCO World Heritage site of Lunenburg, the famed tides of Bay of Fundy, quintessentially European Québec City, a ride on the acclaimed bike routes from Ottawa to Montreal, through the gorgeous Niagara Wine Country, and a weekend trip to Montreal.
-Experience the Good Life By Bike and Beyond on our collection of Canada bicycle vacations.
+Join us on our Canadian cycling trips in Alberta, Nova Scotia, Québec, and Ontario.
+These cycling-friendly provinces provide scenic and historic points of interest as well as premier accommodations and local cuisine, with trips to stunning Banff and Jasper, the UNESCO World Heritage site of Lunenburg, the famed tides of Bay of Fundy, quintessentially European Québec City, a ride on the acclaimed bike routes from Ottawa to Montreal, through the gorgeous Niagara Wine Country, and a weekend trip to Montreal.
+Experience the Good Life By Bike and Beyond on our collection of Canadian bicycle vacations.

 Québec City, and much of the French-speaking Province of Québec, feels worlds away despite its close proximity to the US.
 Routes closely trace rivers sailed by Frenchman Samuel de Champlain as he extended his exploration from Québec City, and the settlement he established there, southwest to Lake Champlain.
 The ride follows some of the oldest routes in North America, winding through small villages, past tidy farms, and by imposing churches that serve as centerpieces for their towns.
 The friendly Québécois speak some English but are always appreciative of even piecemeal attempts to communicate in French so, début practiquer votre Français maintenant!